one-click-desktop/virtualization-server/README.md

 ```
 But forked IDNT library should build for older frameworks and can be problematic to build.

+## Passing PCI devices to system

+OneClickDesktop system can pass single physical GPU to created virtual machine.
+It is realized by [PCI passthrough](https://access.redhat.com/documentation/en-us/red_hat_enterprise_linux/5/html/virtualization/chap-virtualization-pci_passthrough) mechanism.
+This mechanism is really hardware dependent and rely on [IOMMU technology](https://www.amd.com/system/files/TechDocs/48882_IOMMU.pdf).
+On ArchWiki is great tutorial of [PCI passthrough via OVMF](https://wiki.archlinux.org/title/PCI_passthrough_via_OVMF) and some troubleshooting advises.

+Virtualization Server expects PCI addresses of GPUs in isolated IOMMU group.
+Those GPUs must have stub drivers loaded to properly initialize on virtual machine startup.
+Then on startup machine has GPU attached by addresses passed in configuration file.

+System can be run without GPUs passed.
+Just configure Virtualization Server to have 0 GPUs attached.

 ## Configuration

 Configuration is stored in `VirtualizationServer/config`.